Catamorphisms

 we do we do with an empty list?
 We just return empty.
 Otherwise we have a single

-.
-In that case we just call (f h)
+element h and another list t.
+In that case we just call (f h) to transform

 In the next function we want to append an element to a list.
 Just think for a